Excelsior Motor Company: Racing Heyday

 Their first major racing success was in 1929 when they took the Lightweight TT race on a B14, soon to be their most popular model.
 Emerged from the Great Depression in a sound financial state, Excelsior commissioned Blackburne to design a 4-valve racing engine.
 Known as the Mechanical Marvel, it won the 1933 TT in its first outing.
 The complex machine continued with great success on the Continent but was retired at the end of the 1934 season as it was too complex to offer for sale as a production racer.
 That role was filled from 1935 by the 2-valve overhead camshaft Manxman.

 The Manxman was first raced at the 1935 Isle of Man Lightweight TT.
-The works bike had a left port aluminium head and barrel but had a very long stroke and was slow.
-The following year saw the first appearance of shorter stroke four-valve cammy racers.
-They raced again in 1937 TT in both 250 and 350 capacities but were retired in May 1938 before that year's TT.
-The TT bikes reverted to 2-valve heads but had plunger rear suspension.
+The works machine had a left port aluminium cylinder head and barrel, but had a very long stroke, and was slow.
+The following year saw the first appearance of shorter stroke four-valve overhead-cam racers.
+They raced again in 1937 TT in both 250 and 350 capacities, but were retired in May 1938 before that year's TT.
+The TT motorcycles reverted to 2-valve heads but had plunger rear suspension.
 They were just as quick as the 4-valvers and much easier to set up.
 Excelsior did not officially contest the 1939 TT but a syndicate raced the previous year's machines as well as a prototype 500cc production racer.
-Although Excelsior Manxman did not win a TT before the war, they came 2nds in 36, 37 and 38 and 3rd in 1939.
-Perhaps their greatest success was winning the European GP in front of 200,000 people at Chemnitz in Germany in 1936.
+The Excelsior Manxman did not win a TT before the war, but it came second in 1936, '37 and '38, and 3rd in '39.
+Perhaps its greatest success was winning the European GP in front of 200,000 people at Chemnitz in Germany in 1936.

 World War II

-Their major contribution to the war effort was the 98 cc (6 in^{3}) Welbike, a small, collapsible motorcycle delivered in a pod by parachute, intended to be used by paratroops for 'rapid' movement around a battlefield.
-The Welbike was the inspiration for the post-War Brockhouse Corgi.
+Excelsior's major contribution to the war effort was the 98 cc (6 in^{3}) Welbike, a small, collapsible motorcycle delivered in a pod by parachute, intended to be used by paratroops for rapid movement around a battlefield.
+The Welbike inspired the post-War Brockhouse Corgi.

 Post-war

 But the company wasn't doing well and in the lean years following World War II racing and luxury machines were sidelined in favour of cheap two-stroke engines.
-After the war, they used Villiers engines to make the 250 cc Viking and in 1949 they used their own engine for the Talisman, a smooth two-stroke with 180-degree crank.
-A later 328 cc twin-carb sports version, the S8, did not sell well, although the engine itself achieved some success in Berkeley microcars in both 328 cc twin and 492 cc triple versions.
+After the war, they used Villiers engines to make the 250 cc Viking and in 1949 they used their own engine for the Talisman Twin, a smooth two-stroke with 180-degree crank.
+A later 328 cc twin-carburettor sports version, the S8, did not sell well, although the engine itself achieved some success in Berkeley microcars in both 328 cc twin and 492 cc triple versions.
 In opposition to the Talisman engine, the Villiers twin engine was introduced in 1956, which was used by many small manufacturers.